MLWALK3R/upgrade-easier/README.md

 This script runs the Fallowing, apt-get update, apt-get upgrade -y, apt-get dist-upgrade -y.

-Design to make it faster updaing Linux server's, when you have several running.
+Design to make it faster updaing Linux server's, when you have several operating.

 Curl verison